Canon FD lens mount: FD lenses

 The FD series includes lenses of all standard focal lengths ranging from 7.5mm to 800mm.
 At least two different maximum apertures were offered at each focal length from 24mm to 500mm.

-The original generation of FD lenses featured a silver colored locking ring at the base.
+The original generation of FD lenses featured a silver colored locking ring at the base, similar to the preceding FL and R series lenses.
 Only the locking ring turns to lock the lens to the camera body; the lens body remains stationary.
-The later New FD lenses have a black mount which includes a lens release button.
+The later New FD lenses have a black mount which includes a chrome lens release button.

 Note that some lenses listed below were marketed in only one generation.
 Lenses of identical focal lengths and maximum apertures that spanned both generations, in addition to their altered mounts, were typically smaller and lighter in the New FD generation, and usually used smaller diameter filters.